lgbt-foundation/whitepaper/whitepaper.md

 Today, the Pink Economy is most visible in endemic businesses such as gay bars, LGBT cruises, or dedicated fashion stores, and digital businesses are confined to a handful of digital LGBT-centric apps and services.

-LGBT-related digital business alone constitutes a USD 100M market trading in virtual goods, advertising, and services.<sup>token-3</sup> These activities can be transformed from fiat<sup>token-4</sup> to cryptocurrencies, and launch partners such as Hornet have pledged to accept LGBT Token both for payment and as rewards to the 25 Million members it is serving.
+LGBT-related digital business alone constitutes a USD 100M market trading in virtual goods, advertising, and services.<sup>token-5</sup> These activities can be transformed from fiat<sup>token-6</sup> to cryptocurrencies, and launch partners such as Hornet have pledged to accept LGBT Token both for payment and as rewards to the 25 Million members it is serving.

 #### Making The Pink Economy Visible and Accessible

-Just like society has allowed more and more LGBT members to safely come “out of the closet”, the Pink Economy is slowly following suit.
+Just like societal changes have allowed more and more LGBT members to safely come out of the closet, so to speak, the Pink Economy is slowly following suit.
 The LGBT Token will rapidly accelerate this process and unlock the untapped economic potential of optimizing the economic activity between any supplier and LGBT demand.

 The economic optimization stems from the ability to better target and tailor products to members of the LGBT community.
-By accepting LGBT Token as a method of payment in everyday transactions, businesses, large and small, can easily demonstrate their affiliation with the LGBT community.
-Furthermore they can optimize their LGBT-oriented business by being able to better target this important customer segment (which, depending on the industry, can constitute a large yet often elusive element of their corporate revenue) and understand their buying patterns and preferences.
+By accepting LGBT Token as a method of payment in everyday transactions, businesses large and small can easily demonstrate their affiliation with the LGBT community.
+Furthermore they can optimize their LGBT-oriented business by being able to better target this important customer segment (which, depending on the industry, can constitute a large yet often elusive element of their corporate revenue) and understand its buying patterns and preferences.

-On the flip side, they can reward and incentivize the desired behavior of LGBT community members, whether this is encouraging them to generate social media stories, or granting permission for marketing approaches.
+On the flip side, businesses can reward and incentivize the desired behavior of LGBT community members, whether this is encouraging them to generate social media stories, or granting permission for marketing approaches.

 With the adoption of the LGBT Token, today’s narrow, LGBT endemic digital USD 100M market can quickly grow as an identifiable and bespoke economy that transcends borders and respects each individual member’s right to both their sexual and/or gender identity and privacy.